elastest/elastest.io/blog/_posts/2017-12-26-ElastestMonitoringService.md

   complex failure dependencies between components.
 This is witnessed by the merge of programming and operation activities in the same group of experts, modernly known as DevOps [3].
-- The /elasticity/ of cloud applications makes the problem even more difficult because concurrent and distributed components can be spawned and connected dynamically.
+- The **elasticity** of cloud applications makes the problem even more difficult because concurrent and distributed components can be spawned and connected dynamically.
 - As a consequence of the previous points, the run-time system that cloud applications depend on is more sophisticated than in earlier platforms and more often less reliable itself.
-- Cloud applications are /reactive/, in the sense that there is an environment that the application interacts with including the cloud infrastructure, other applications and  the users.
-Cloud applications are typically /interactive/ so unknown users are meant to use the application.
+- Cloud applications are **reactive**, in the sense that there is an environment that the application interacts with including the cloud infrastructure, other applications and  the users.
+Cloud applications are typically **interactive** so unknown users are meant to use the application.
 - The users of cloud applications can also sometimes be malicious, exercising the software in unexpected ways sometimes with the